joshua-x-7/GridWorkBench/docs/rst/documentation.rst

 Generator Objects
 ---------------------------

 Generator objects represent generators in a power system.
-They have real and reactive power.

 Here are some of the fields that generators have: